 - 1. Reduction of cost inefficiencies and duplication of efforts among their national and regional subsidiaries - 2.
 Opportunities for the transfer of products, brands, and other ideas across subsidiaries - 3.
-Emergence of global customers - 4.
-Improved linkages among national marketing infrastructures leading to the development of a global marketing infrastructure.
+Emergence of global customers

+4. Improved linkages among national marketing infrastructures leading to the development of a global marketing infrastructure.

-Although Levitt's view that global marketing does not necessarily mean standardization of products, promotion, pricing, and distribution worldwide, but rather, it is a company's proactive willingness to adopt a global perspective instead of a country-by-country or region-by-region perspective in developing a marketing strategy.
+Although Levitt's view that global marketing does not necessarily mean standardization of products, promotion, pricing, and distribution worldwide, but rather, it is a company's proactive willingness to adopt a global perspective instead of a country-by-country or region-byregion perspective in developing a marketing strategy.

-The Strategic Concept of Marketing
+1.3 The Strategic Concept of Marketing

 During the past three decades the concept of marketing has changed dramatically.
 The marketing concept has evolved from the original concept, which focused marketing on the product.
-The objective was profit, and the means to achieving the objective was selling, or persuading the potential customer to exchange his or her money for the company's product.
-(Table)
+The objective was profit, and the means to achieving the objective was selling, or persuading the potential customer to exchange his or her money for the company's product. (refer Table 1.1)

-Changing Concept of Marketing
+Table 1-1 Changing Concept of Marketing

 Old New Strategic

 Era Pre-1960 1960-1990 1990

-Focus Product Customer Way of Doing
+Focus Product Customer Way of Doing Business

-Business

-Means Telling and Integrated Knowledge and
+Means Telling and Selling Integrated Marketing Mix Knowledge and Experience

-Selling Marketing Experience

-Mix

-End Profit Value Mutually Beneficial
+End Profit Value Mutually Beneficial Relationship

-Relationship

 Marketing is Selling A Function Everything

 The "new" concept of marketing, which appeared about 1960, shifted the focus of marketing from the product to the customer.
-The objective was still profit, but the means of achieving the objective expanded to include the entire marketing mix or the "four Ps" as they became known: product, price, promotion, and place (channels of distribution).
+The objective was still profit, but the means of achieving the objective expanded to include the entire marketing mix, or the "four Ps" as they became known: product, price, promotion, and place (channels of distribution).